 4. Do Yoga or other exercise

-This is more to do with healthy habits you would want to establish, but it can also feel quite empowering to exercise on this day.
+This is more to do with healthy habits you would want to establish in the new year, but it can also feel quite empowering to exercise on this day.
 Yoga is my personal choice because it’s very grounding and helps to connect mind and body, but you may choose your own.
-You can make your new New Year’s tradition and who knows, you may even stick to it!
+You can make your own New Year’s tradition and who knows, you may even stick to it!

 6. Write in a Journal

-Make a special journal entry to close off 2020.
+Make a special journal entry to close off 2021.
 Summarise your year.
 Look at what worked well and what didn’t, what you have learned or gained this year, things you loved about it and things you struggled with.
 Express your hopes and wishes for the new year, be open with yourself and don’t be afraid to speak your wildest dreams.

 7. Say Goodbye to the Old Year

-Whether you choose to do it officially by sitting down and raising a glass, like we always did, or just symbolically, say goodbye to 2020 – without holding a grudge.
-It was an unpleasant one, but I am sure it taught you a lot.
+Whether you choose to do it officially by sitting down and raising a glass, like we always did, or just symbolically, say goodbye to 2021 – without holding a grudge.
+It may have been an unpleasant one, but I am sure it taught you a lot.
 You’re not the same person today as when you were starting 2021.
 The experiences – no matter bad or good – shape you as a person and unlock the wisdom.
 It is important to acknowledge that and be thankful for the growth opportunity that year had given you.

 8. Welcome the New Year

 You don’t have to stay up all night but welcoming the new year at midnight, even saying ‘happy new year’ to yourself will make it feel special.
 Get on a call with friends or family and make it over the line together, if you are physically apart.
 Don’t just go to bed in the old year and wake up in the new.
 Greet it.

 9. Clear out your house/room

-Whether you choose to do it on the New Year’s Eve or on the 1st January, this is a good way to end or start a year and literally get rid of the old to make space for the new.
-It may not be as festive, but it’s a great release and you will feel more productive.
+Whether you choose to do it on the New Year’s Eve or on the the New Year’s Day, this is a good way to end or start a year and literally get rid of the old to make space for the new.
+It may not be as festive, but it’s a great release and you will feel more productive and free.

 10. Embrace Traditions

 Whether local or from around the world, there are so many of them when it comes to the New Year’s Eve!
-My neighbour told me of an old Irish tradition to open both the front and the back door at midnight to let out the old year and let in the new, and I thought it was beautiful.
+Last year my neighbour told me of an old Irish tradition to open both the front and the back door at midnight to let out the old year and let in the new, and I thought it was beautiful.
 I tried it.
 There was a waft of cold, fresh air and next thing I know, the back door closes with a bang, leaving the front one open.
 I know it was the draft, but it felt truly magical, as if the old year retreated giving space to the new.
-Now for the first time ever, in addition to the Russian traditions built into me from birth, I have embraced the new traditions that I will pass onto my children.
+Now for the first time ever, in addition to some Russian traditions built into me from birth, I have embraced the new traditions that I will pass onto my children.
 You don’t have to be superstitious or religious, or anything of the sort, to find meaning and beauty in traditions.

-Research what traditions exist in your country or somewhere else and choose what resonates with you.
+Research what traditions exist in your country or somewhere else in the world, and choose what resonates with you.
 There is no right or wrong in this case, it only matters that it makes the night feel special to you.